 If the average room temperature in your house is around 70 degrees, you’re good to go.
 At night, the temperature can drop a few degrees without harming your pet.
 Provide places for your toad to hide during the day.

 Cork bark flats, leaf litter, or decorations are always helpful.
 Having these hiding areas will allow them to keep cool, if they choose, during the day when they’re not as active.

 American toads like to burrow.
 With this in mind, you should provide them with substrate suitable for burrowing.
 Coconut fiber substrates like eco earth are well suited for this.

 Other options include plantation soil, ABG mix or soil mixed with peat moss, coconut bark, or amphibian-friendly mulch will work well.

 The depth of the substrate depends on the size of your toad.
 As a minimum, fill the enclosure with at least 2 inches of substrate.
 A full-grown toad may prefer 3 – 4 inches of soil for proper burrowing.

 Having said that, fill a small, shallow water dish with clean, dechlorinated water.
-Do your best to never let them run out of the water and change it often to keep the water clean.
-Ensure they cannot dump or otherwise knock-over their water dish.
+Do your best to not let them run out of the water and change it often to keep the water clean.
+Ensure they cannot dump or otherwise knock over their water dish.